patronage/bubs-next/docs/preview-mode.md

 `define('WORDPRESS_AUTH_SECRET', 'bubs-next-wp-auth-secret-key');`
 `define('WORDPRESS_HEADLESS_SECRET', 'bubs-next-headless-secret-key');`
 Once these are both saved and you have the value of `WORDPRESS_HEADLESS_SECRET` written down, you can close the editor and SFTP app.
 2. Save the value of `WORDPRESS_HEADLESS_SECRET` to the Vercel environment variable that correlates to the `wp-config.php` you just edited.
+Set WORDPRESS_DOMAIN to the root URL of the Wordpress instance (without /graphql)
 3. Open `wordpress/wp-content/headless/functions.php` and edit the values for `$preview_domain` for staging and production.
 The staging URL can be also be set from within the Wordpress dashboard under `Headless Settings` menu item, but make sure a generic preview URL is selected as a fallback.
 4. Preview mode should now work.
 You can test by logging into Wordpress admin, creating a post (but don't publish!) and then click "Preview".
 If it all works, you should be able to view your post with a black bar on the top of the page indicating preview mode is enabled.